How to be a Successful YouTuber

 Comments show that your video has stirred up a debate, which makes your video appear current and active in the eyes of the YouTube algorithm.

-All that additional content being added in the comments will also help with the external SEO of your videos (basically how well your video ranks on Google), especially if the content in the comments relates to the topic of the video.
+All that additional content in the comments will also help with the external SEO of your videos (basically how well your video ranks on Google), especially if the content in the comments relates to the topic of the video.

 You can also actively engage with these comments and encourage the discussion to continue.
 The more your audience sees you engage with them, the more likely they are to leave comments.